French language in Cambodia: History

-Despite its strong presence in the government and education, French declined earlier and heavier in Cambodia than in Vietnam and Laos.
-Lower rates of influence and education in Cambodia meant that by the 1960s, French began to decline in Cambodia in contrast to being a government language in South Vietnam and Laos.
-In the mid-1970s, the Khmer Rouge came into power in Cambodia and began killing thousands of educated Cambodians, most of whom were French-educated.
+Despite its strong presence in the government and education, French declined much heavier in Cambodia by the end of the conflicts that embroiled Indochina in the mid-1970s than in Vietnam and Laos.
+After its victory in the Cambodian Civil War in 1975, the Khmer Rouge came to power in Cambodia and began executing thousands of individuals who were educated or formed part of the professional class before the regime's takeover.
+Members of these groups were overwhelmingly French-speaking, though ironically top Khmer Rouge leaders were often themselves fluent in French or educated in France.
 By the end of their reign in 1979, French had almost been completely wiped out in Cambodia.
+Following a Vietnamese invasion of Cambodia that overthrew the Khmer Rouge, the transitional State of Cambodia government established in 1989 reintroduced French into the nation's government as a secondary language in government and education.

-A Vietnamese invasion of Cambodia that established the People's Republic of Kampuchea reintroduced French into the nation, though ironically, French began its decline in Vietnam around this time.
-French continued to gain ground in Cambodia until 1993, when the present government of Cambodia took power and Khmer became the sole language of government and primary language of education.
-Beginning in the late 1990s, the English language became more widely taught in Cambodia and French continued its decline as English was seen as a more useful international language.
+After the establishment of the present government of Cambodia in 1993, French was relegated to administrative language status and Khmer became the sole official language and primary language of education.
+Beginning in the late 1990s, the English language became more widely taught in Cambodia and French stagnated as English was seen as a more useful international language.
 Revival of the French language has gained ground much later in Cambodia than in Vietnam and Laos.
 In 1997, a French-language center opened in Phnom Penh and French-language education began to revive in Cambodia and dozens of Cambodian students study abroad each year in France.
-French is also once again, a diplomatic language of Cambodia.
+A handful of higher education institutes established under the current government use French as a medium of instruction and many schools in urban areas have implemented the language as a medium of instruction either solely or alongside Khmer.
 Communities of returned refugees from France and Quebec as well as students who have studied in Francophone nations have also added to the French-speaking population of Cambodia.

-Dialect characteristics

-Cambodian French vocabulary has been influenced by Cambodian, Cantonese Chinese, and Teochew Chinese.
-Cambodian French is based on standard Parisian French but contains more differences from standard French than the dialects of Vietnam and Laos.